JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ### Import client certificates

-Instructions for this vary amongst browsers.
+Instructions for this vary among browsers.
 Often, it boils down to locating a "certificates" section in the settings menu and import the `p12` file under "Your certificates".
 A prompt will appear: enter the password used when the `p12` file was generated.

 If using the NIST PKI test certs, type **password**.
 Import all the `p12` files copied.